CartoDB/Windshaft/README.md

 <li>Can render all table data, or data restricted by SQL query</li>
 <li>Generates image and UTFGrid interactivity tiles</li>
 <li>Accepts, stores, serves, and applies map styles written in the Carto markup language (same markup as Mapbox Tilemill)</li>
+<li>Accepts custom map styles on a per tile basis in the tile request</li>
 <li>Allows setting of CORS headers to allow access to tile data from Javascript</li>
 <li>No multi layer or composite support yet</li>
 </td>